 Hyperhidrosis treatment takes into account the severity of your symptoms and the impact on the quality of your life.
 Sweating more than necessary may lead to stress, anxiety and depression.
 There are various options for the treatment of excessive sweating.
-They range from topical medications to surgery.
+They range from topical medications, energy based devices (such as microwave and fractional radio-frequency microneedling) and surgery.
 Choosing one that is safe, affordable and provides long-lasting relief are now possible.

 What is Hyperhidrosis?

 Did you know?
 The Japanese are 20 times more likely to suffer from sweaty palms compared to other ethnic groups.
 Sweating is a normal response to increased body temperature.
 Sweating more than necessary, and even at rest can be a frustrating experience.
 Excessive sweating can have a profound effect on one’s social life, occupational performance and psychological well-being.
 Hyperhidrosis is the medical term to describe excessive sweating, a condition that affects about 3% of the population.
 Hyperhidrosis is due to an overactive nerve input that stimulates the sweat (eccrine) gland.

 How is excessive sweating affecting your life?
 The hyperhidrosis disease severity scale is a validated tool to select patients for therapy and to assess response to treatment.
 A score of 1 to 2 is rated as mild to moderate, while a score of 3 or 4 is considered severe.
 After treatment, a 1-point and 2-point improvement correlates with a 50% and 80% reduction in sweat production respectively.

 There are various options to manage hyperhidrosis, with varying degrees of success and advantages and disadvantages.
 They include topical aluminium salts, iontophoresis, botulinum toxin injections, oral medications, lasers, microwave devices and surgery.